 - Many times, you will notice that states with no income tax offer slightly higher yields.
 This is to offset for the fact that their bonds are not specifically attractive to their own citizens since there is no local tax benefit.

 New York City Has a City Income Tax

 Municipal bonds issued in the state of New York are exempt from city and state income taxes.
 Municipal bond interest from bonds issued in the state may be triple tax-exempt from city, state, and federal income taxes.

 Utah does not tax its own bonds, but also does not tax bonds issued in states that do not tax Utah bonds.
 Basically, if a state does not collect taxes on Utah’s bonds, Utah does not collect interest on that state’s bonds.
 This means that residents of Utah can buy bonds from states with no income taxes such as Texas bonds, Washington state bonds, etc. and not pay Utah state income taxes on the interest.

-This state and our capital’s district do not tax in-state or out of state municipal bonds.
-This means Indiana and D.C. residents can buy bonds from anywhere and not pay state or district income taxes on the interest.
+Our capital’s district does not tax in-state or out of state municipal bonds.
+This means Washington D.C. residents can buy bonds from anywhere and not pay state or district income taxes on the interest.

 These states tax in-state bonds in most instances and out-of-state bonds as well.
 There are a few exceptions.
 For the most part, residents of these states should look at bonds from other states with the same regard as bonds issued within the their states.
 You will likely have to pay state income tax either way.